zubyogbu/CSC258-Project/README.md

-draw_grid_row:              # Creates a row for the checkerboard pattern background bge $a1, 256, start_shift  # Once all the normal row are made, a similar process is started for even numbered rows with the pattern shifted jal draw_rect

-bge $a0, 248, new_row     # Create a new row once the X position reaches 60
+draw_grid_row:              # Creates a row for the checkerboard pattern background bge $a1, 256, start_shift  # Once all the normal row are made, a similar process is started for even numbered rows with the pattern shifted beq $a0, 256, new_row     # Create a new row once the X position reaches 60 jal draw_rect

 addi $a0, $a0, 16
 add $a1, $t9, $zero
 j draw_grid_row

 #########################Shifted grid#################################